Toblerity/Fiona/README.rst

 Python Usage
 ============

 Features are read from and written to file-like ``Collection`` objects returned from the ``fiona.open()`` function.
 Features are data classes modeled on the GeoJSON format.
-They don't have any spatial methods of their own, so if you want to do anything fancy with them you will need Shapely or something like it.
+They don't have any spatial methods of their own, so if you want to transform them you will need Shapely or something like it.
 Here is an example of using Fiona to read some features from one data file, change their geometry attributes using Shapely, and write them to a new data file.

 .. code-block:: python